pandey-pkp/demo/README.md

 # demo
-This is my git repository
+This is my git repository.
+Author-pankaj kumar pandey.